oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

 Unit Test
 ---------

-Unit tests should be mostly write before the plugin code but you can execute them only when the plugin is finalize.<br/>
+Unit tests should be mostly write before the plugin code but you can execute them only when the plugin is finalize.

 First create a folder named as your plugin that contains a test.html and a test.js